ribasco/ucgdisplay/README.md

     cd ucgdisplay
     ```

-    Install to your local maven repository (choose between the two)
+    Install to your local maven repository

     * Installing from a Linux ARM 32/64 bit platform